 Coming from simple beliefs or old legends, the symbols of luck are numerous.
-Each culture, each country, has its lucky charm whose origins are sometimes a little vague.
+Every culture, every country, has its lucky charm whose origins are sometimes a little vague.
 Some are very popular, others less so.
-On the occasion of Friday the 13th and the release of our Chance collection , always made up of ethical and responsible jewellery, we take you on a brief overview of the different representations of happy omens .
+On the occasion of Friday the 13th and the release of our Chance collection , always composed of ethical and responsible jewelry, we are taking you on a short overview of the different representations of happy omens .

 The horseshoe, a symbol of luck and wealth along the paths

 Finding a horseshoe by chance on the road is said to bring good luck and fortune.

 According to a Roman legend, Emperor Nero wanted his horses to be equipped with gold shoes to display his great wealth.
 But it happened that these came loose from the hooves and were lost along the paths.
 The farmer who discovered it would then be very lucky.
 A real boon for his fortune!

 Another myth, common to several cultures, praises mystical powers to the material itself.
 The metal would have such a powerful energy that some would want to take advantage of it, while others would be afraid of it, like witches who preferred to travel on brooms rather than on horses.

 The Greek Matiasma eye, lucky and protective symbol

 Straight from ancient Greece, the small blue amulet in the shape of an eye is known by the Greek name Matiasma.
 But you may also hear about it with its Turkish name Nazar Boncuk.

 According to belief, it protects against negative energies.
 When someone is jealous, they would bring the evil eye to the person they are so envied.
 To counter the curse, the blue-eyed symbol would act as preventive protection.